- Military Life Cycle

 Military OneSource offers free tools and resources to help service members and their families manage stress.

-- Chill Drills: are audio tracks developed to help service members and their families relax and manage stress.
+- Chill Drills by Military OneSource: This app has audio tracks developed to help service members and their families relax and manage stress.
 By doing these drills regularly, you can lower your blood pressure and reduce the level of stress hormones in your body.
-Download the free app today and take Chill Drills with you on the go.
-Find the following resources and more on the Recommended Wellness Apps page.
+Download the free app today and take Chill Drills with you on the go – no internet access is required once the app is on your device.
+Find Chill Drills, the following resources and more on the Recommended Wellness Apps page.

 - Breathe2Relax: This app offers deep-breathing techniques to relax and unwind.
 Use it on the go to tap into your breathing.